NEED AN EXPUNGEMENT?

 There is no complete solution to this problem thus with the rise of the Internet search engines it is the opinion

-of this office that at this time in most cases an expungement is nearly useless.
+of this office that at this time in most cases an expungement is very limited.
 We suggest that you save your

 money.
 However, now that we have provided you with this information, if you have been found guilty of a crime